ncuskey/silver-umbrella/codemap.md

 ## Breaking Changes (v9.0)

+- Added a heuristics + verifier pipeline: `analyzeText()` classifies sentences/number tokens, `/api/verifier` batches findings, and `runLlamaVerifier()` asks the local Ollama instance to confirm LanguageTool edits before they hit the UI.
 - Terminal groups are deprecated and no longer used in the UI or KPIs.
 The component `src/components/TerminalGroup.tsx` remains in the repo but is not referenced.
 - Missing punctuation is surfaced as caret flags at boundaries (from GB-derived insertions); carets are individually clickable.
 Clicking a word also synchronizes both adjacent carets to the word's state.
 - A left-side Discard area allows dragging tokens to hide them; Undo restores the last removal.